PreibischLab/preibisch-labsite/lab_members.md

 #### PhD Student

-Ella did her bachelor studies in computationan neuroscience at Bar Ilan University, Israel.
+Ella did her bachelor studies in computational neuroscience at Bar Ilan University, Israel.
 She did her master's thesis at the epilepcy center of NYU on analysis of rs-fMRI as part of her neurocognitive psychology master's studies at LMU, Munich.

 **Find her on:**
 [Github](https://github.com/bellonet){:target="_blank"}